-Let’s dig into what student loan refinancing is, when you should (and shouldn’t) refinance your student loans, how to apply for refinancing and use a student loan refinancing calculator, and other things to consider for your debt payoff plan.
+Let’s dig into what student loan refinancing is and when you should (and shouldn’t) refinance your student loans.
+Plus how to apply for refinancing, use a student loan refinancing calculator, and other things to consider for your debt payoff plan.

 What does student loan refinancing mean?

+How does refinancing student loans work?
 You can refinance your student loans with the same lender you already have (if they offer you a better rate based on your new credit/income), or go to a different lender.
 It can't hurt to shop around to make sure you get the best deal!
-(You can read our articles on lenders like Nelnet and Navient as you make your decision).

 For instance, you might have 10 separate student loans from different lenders, and you're hoping to group them all into just one loan with one monthly payment to worry about.
 If you consolidate your loan, you take out one big new loan and use it to pay off your 10 smaller loans.

 Then, you're left with one payment on the new loan.
-This new payment is often lower than all your former payments totaled up.
+A new payment is often lower than all your former payments totaled up.

 One key difference from regular refinancing is that you can consolidate federal student loans if you have more than one.
 However, your overall interest rate will not change.
 When you consolidate federal student loans, your new loan will have a fixed interest rate calculated by averaging all the rates from your previous loans.

-Thus, the main reason to choose consolidation is to make your life simpler by planning one payment to one loan.
+Thus, the main reason to choose consolidation is to make your life simpler by paying one payment to one loan.

 Should I refinance my student loans?